Start with Why by Simon Sinek says that success in business and happiness in life comes from knowing WHY you do WHAT you do.

 Simon Sinek says there are two ways to companies attract customers: inspiring -the carrots- or manipulating -the sticks-.
 Manipulations are sales, promotions, customer programs and similar.

 Manipulations do work, says the author.
-As a matter of fact, when you need a behaviour to happen once only, then manipulations are the best way to go.
+As a matter of fact, when you need a behavior to happen once only, then manipulations are the best way to go.

 But when you want more than a single transaction, when you want a loyal, lasting relationship, then you are better served with inspiration.